 A good application for a distinguished scholarship often requires planning, multiple drafts, and consultation with advisors.
 The work is definitely worth it.
 Distinguished scholarships are robust awards and they represent a significant accomplishment for recipients.
 Note: most distinguished scholarships require US citizenship.

 The Gilman Scholarship Program offers awards of up to $5000 for undergraduate study abroad.
 This scholarship is available to students who are currently receiving the Pell Grant as part of their Federal Financial Aid (FAFSA).
-The Gilman scholarships also embraces diversity and encourages students to participate in study abroad programs that are connected to their academic/career goals and to consider traveling to non-traditional locations.
+The Gilman scholarships also embraces diversity and encourages students to participate in study abroad programs that are connected to their academic/career goals.

 Fund for Education Abroad (FEA)

-The FEA is committed to diversifying education abroad and will award up to 26 scholarships each in amounts up to $10,000 for participation in study abroad programs.
+The FEA is committed to diversifying education abroad and will award scholarships each in amounts ranging $1,500 - $10,000 for participation in study abroad programs.
 Preference is given to underrepresented students in education abroad with demonstrated financial need who are applying to study abroad programs known for their academic rigor and immersion elements, sustainable service-learning or volunteering component, non-traditional destination, and who are studying the language of the host country (not English).